Whether you are a new business looking to establish in Armadale, or an existing business, the following list may provide some useful contacts.

 The Australian Bureau of Statistics is the national statistical collection agency in Australia.

-We are an independent business association, leading the way in supporting locally owned businesses in the Armadale and the wider region.
-Our aim is to cultivate a positive business climate in the Armadale area.
-We provide valuable support and business networking opportunities for our members, so that our local businesses - and the region as a whole - cannot only grow, but flourish.
+Business Armadale are an independent business association, leading the way in supporting locally owned businesses in Armadale and the wider region.
+They provide valuable support and business networking opportunities for their members.

 Business Foundations is a commercially focused, not-for-profit organisation dedicated to encouraging entrepreneurial activity in Western Australia.
-Our purpose is to make a difference in our community by supporting enterprise in its broadest terms in respectful, committed and innovative ways.
-We have helped thousands of successful new businesses and supported many more existing businesses in their sustainable growth over the past 20 years, and currently partner in providing the City of Armadale's Enterprise Development Program.
+They have helped thousands of successful new businesses and supported many more existing businesses in their sustainable growth over the past 20 years, and currently partner in providing the City of Armadale's Enterprise Development Program.

 Department of State Development (WA)